 However, do be mindful of the stage of your loved one’s treatment - as treatment goes on, your loved one is likely to be more fatigued and they may simply not have the energy for excursions out of the house.
 But an experience gift could still make a lovely Christmas present with the promise that it can be ‘experienced' in a couple of months – perhaps when treatment has finished, giving them something positive to look forward to.

 Practical gifts to help make cancer treatment easier

 Cancer comes with a whole host of unwanted side effects.
 If you know your loved one has been suffering from a particular side effect, an especially thoughtful gift might be to look for something that could help ease those side effects.

-If your loved one has been suffering from nausea, a selection of products containing mint or ginger will be appreciated.
-Our most popular ginger related products are Gin Gins Ginger Chews and Chimes Ginger Chews which people seem to find more palatable than the traditional hard-boiled ginger sweet.
+If your loved one has been suffering from nausea, a selection of products containing mint or ginger might be appreciated.
+Our most popular ginger related products are Gin Gins Ginger Chews which people seem to find more palatable than the traditional hard-boiled ginger sweet.